Every high-profile Trump administration departure

-Why it matters: The first-term revolving door of Trump's highest Cabinet officials is not normal, although some turnover should be expected past the midterms.
+Why it matters: The first-term revolving door of Trump's highest Cabinet officials is not normal.

 1. Michael Flynn